Tortilla de patatas |

 Well, paella is very popular.
 But it’s not a typical Spanish dish.
 Paella is really a creation of Valencian cuisine -the region of Valencia is on the Mediterranean coast.

-Is there any dish that is not particular to a region?
-The answer is… tortilla (omelette), a Camino classic.
+So, is there any dish that is not particular to a region?
+The answer is… tortilla de patatas (omelette), a Camino classic.
 Unless you are alérgico a los huevos or vegano, I’m sure you will eat plenty of tortilla during your Camino.

 First of all, I’d like to clarify some wrong informations I’ve seen about the name of the dish.
 One “useful-phrase” list I saw included the following translations: